-Impact and airborne noise is a persistent sound control problem.
+Is it even an effective sound blocking material?
 Older buildings, in particular, have issues with sound transfer through ceilings and floors.
-Thus a tough, sound deadening material must be used to stop the general sound vibrations.
+Thus, sound deadening material is good to be used to stop the noise.

 How much does MLV cost?

-When compared with other soundproofing methods, MLV is in the mid range.
+When compared with other soundproofing methods, MLV is in the mid-range.
 So if you are looking for the cheapest soundproofing method, this is not for you.
-The best thing is that prices are worth considering its effectiveness.
-Apart from brand, the price you’ll pay depends on thickness, color and other special features like foam layer and adhesive backing.

 MLV is quite heavy.
 How much are the shipping costs?

 As perfect as MLV is as a soundproofing choice, you will find that it is quite heavy and some manufacturers will charge some shipping costs.
 Some charge a similar fee for all the states in the USA.
 While others like Trademark Soundproofing, ships at no cost around the 50 states.

 After scouring the market, we found the TMS Mass Loaded Vinyl to be the ideal model for all-around soundproofing.

 TMS MLV can be used in condos, apartments, classrooms, medical facilities, automobiles and more.
 It is the standard 1 lb per sq ft version.
 It has an STC rating of 27 meaning it will make a good sound barrier wherever you use it.

 This MLV model has no odor.
 If you dread sound deadening sheets because of the smell, then you have no worries with TMS.

 - Ships free within the USA